Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/required-permissions.md

   What permissions are required to install {{ site.kic_product_name }} if I am not a super admin of the cluster?
 What permissions are required to run {{ site.kic_product_name }}?
 ---

-To install {{ site.kic_product_name }}, you need to have the permissions to WRITE (create, update, get, list, watch in Kubernetes's RBAC model) the following resources:
+To install {{ site.kic_product_name }}, you need to have the permissions to WRITE (create, update, get, list, watch in Kubernetes's RBAC model) these resources.

 For creating RBAC rules to enable {{ site.kic_product_name }} to access requried resources, you need to have the permissions to create or update `ClusterRole`, `ClusterRoleBinding` in the cluster scope, and create or update `Role`,`RoleBinding` in the namespace in which you want to install {{ site.kic_product_name }}.